dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_endpoints.rst

    The Curve Endpoints node.

-The *Curve Endpoints* node creates a point cloud containing either the start of end points from every spline.
+The *Curve Endpoints* node creates a point cloud containing either the start or end points from every spline.
 The generated points have a ``tangent``, ``normal`` and ``rotation`` attribute that can be used for instancing.

 .. note::